 - Unused funds with “use it or lose it” FSAs stay with the employer at the end of the plan year or when an employee leaves the company.

-Of course, no plan is perfect.
 Section 125 cafeteria plans vary depending on the employer’s needs.
 They can also be fairly complicated to put together and administer.
-The plans lock employees into their designated contributions for a full year; with few exceptions, employees must wait until the following enrollment season to make plan changes.
-If employees don’t use all their FSA money in the calendar year, they can only roll over a maximum of $500 to the next year; also, unused FSA money may be forfeited if their employment status changes.
+The plans lock employees into their designated contributions for a full year.
+With few exceptions, employees must wait until the following enrollment season to make plan changes.
+If employees don’t use all their FSA money in the calendar year, they can only roll over a maximum of $550 to the next year.
+Also, unused FSA money may be forfeited if their employment status changes.

 DataPath, Inc. is a leading provider of technology solutions for cloud-based benefits administration.